elcodi/bamboo/README.md

 Need help
 ------------------

-If you need any help with the instalation or understanding elcodi or bamboo you can contact us on [gitter](https://gitter.im/elcodi/elcodi).
+If you need any help with the installation or understanding elcodi or bamboo you can contact us on [gitter](https://gitter.im/elcodi/elcodi).
 We will be glad of helping you, just ask for help.